• Courses

 Page Variables and Triggers in GTM: Final Words

-In today’s blog post, we took a look at the fundamental functionality of Google Tag Manager – firing triggers when the page loads.
-With the help of page variables and pageview triggers you are able to decide when exactly to fire your tags, for example:
+In today’s blog post, we looked at the fundamental functionality of Google Tag Manager – firing triggers when the page loads.
+With the help of page variables and pageview triggers, you can decide when exactly to fire your tags, for example:

 Were you looking for some other answer to this topic?
-If yes, please leave a comment below and I’ll get back to you asap.
+If yes, please comment below, and I’ll get back to you asap.

 Subscribe and Get the Ebook - Real Book Img - GTM for Beginners